Our Approach

 Advanced Placement Computer Science Principles (0935) is designed to prepare students for the Advanced Placement exam in May.
 This course introduces students to the central ideas of computer science, instilling the ideas and practices of computational thinking and inviting students to understand how computing changes the world.
 The rigorous course promotes deep learning of computational content, develops computational thinking skills, and engages students in the creative aspects of the field.
 Students are encouraged to apply creative processes when developing computational artifacts and to think creatively while using simulations to explore questions that interest them.
 The course is organized around the investigation of seven big ideas, all of which are fundamental principles essential to thrive in future college courses and a variety of STEM (science, technology, engineering, mathematics) careers.
 These integral understandings can be applied in further studies of computer science and provide a pathway for becoming a well-educated and informed citizen who understands how computer science impacts people and society.
 Students who register for the course may concurrently enroll in iOS App Development or AP Computer Science A (JAVA programming).

-• STEM, Robotics, & Projects
+• STEM, Robotics, Aerospace & Projects

-Computer Projects: CP (0642) has no prerequisite.
+has no prerequisite.
 Students use computer programs as they would in their future careers as they investigate the newest computer developments.
 At the end of the course, they will possess a portfolio that includes highly stylized and formatted documents, high-functioning spreadsheets, and professional presentations.
 Their collection will also include simple webpages that they have coded themselves, as well as a full website created with top design software.
 These webpages will include photos, graphics, and videos they have designed and altered themselves.
 They will even construct Phone Apps and will 3-D print artifacts of their own design.
 They will have investigated a variety of the better online programs and supplements available in the Cloud.
 Because technology changes so rapidly, we will be open to exploring new content not listed here.

 Robotics Honors (0244